MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 **Details Section**

 The Card Details section displays in the body of your the timeline email record.
-You can have up to four (4) fields in the **Detail** section, but only the first three (3) fields are seen on the timeline record.
+You can have up to four fields in the **Details** section, but only the first three fields are viewable on the timeline record.

 |Configuration View ||Display View|
 |------------------|--|-----------|